 Padding is annoying, orthotics can't be worn in most sandals, and people like to walk barefoot.
 Some foot specialists feel that augmentation of this plantar fat pad is cosmetic.
 Just because treatments are not covered by insurance does not mean they are purely cosmetic.
 Our job is to find the best solution for the patient’s condition.
 If patients are not candidates for surgery and these treatments can help them remain active and pain-free, I will offer the treatment for their feet.
-Worrying about the cost or if a patient can pay is not my concern.

 Augmentation of the plantar fat pad breaks down into three categories.
 The first category is injectables.
 The second is autolipotransplantation.
 The third is use of an allograft.